Now in public beta

 Ask questions, explain failures and get suggested fixes — context-aware help wired into your cluster.

-See sync status, drift and health for Argo CD and Flux resources right next to the workloads they deploy.
+See sync status, drift and health for Argo CD applications right next to the workloads they deploy.

 Helm